Location: (Click here for map location)

 Phone number: (615) 862-8320

-The Mental Health Dockets are held in Court room 3B of the Justice A.A.
-Birch Building, every Tuesday and Thursday at 1:00 pm and, Friday at 8:00 am.
+The Veterans Court Docket is held in Court room 3B of the Justice A.A.
+Birch Building, every Monday at 1:30 pm.

 - Mark Winslow – Program Director